Managing Ecommerce Backorders – A Practical Guide

 Closing

 Backorders are a common problem in e-commerce, but you can lower their impact with the right plan.
-Make your demand forecasting, stock levels, and supplier relationships better to avoid backorders.
+Make your demand forecasting, optimizing stock levels, and working to manage vendor relationships, better to avoid backorders.

 If they happen, tell customers right away, give them other options, and have your team give great service.
 Use an inventory management system and tools like Flxpoint to automate processes.